kathanjayshah/kathanjayshah/README.md

 ## 🌟 Professional Experience

 - **Current Role**: Software Developer at Opas Mobile
+  At Focus FS, I Developed and optimized scalable front-end components using Angular, applying object-oriented programming principles to build maintainable and modular codebases.
+I Collaborated in an Agile environment to deliver high-impact features, enhance UI/UX performance, and ensure code quality through peer reviews and unit testing.

+- **Previous Role**: Software Developer at Opas Mobile
   At Opas Mobile, I spearhead the transformation of safety SaaS applications into Progressive Web Apps (PWA) with offline capabilities, develop GraphQL APIs, and implement CI/CD pipelines to streamline build and deployment processes.

 - **Previous Experience**: Software Developer at Celtx